 - Moisture wicking

 - Fabric surface texture ripples like water

 All of these gorgeous qualities are maintained when you choose to print on silk fabric.
 The process is strategic and well-planned to ensure that your silk is just as beautiful as ever.
 Once you see your design printing on silk fabric, you'll never go back.

 Advantages of silk fabric

 Besides its luxurious softness and opulence and undeniable beauty, silk has a lot of advantages over many other fabrics; both natural and synthetic.
-Due to its natural protein structure, silk is the most hyper-allergenic of all fabrics.
-This is a moisture-wicking fabric which can absorb up to 30% of its own weight in moisture without making the wearer feel damp and uncomfortable.
+Due to its natural protein structure, silk is the most hypoallergenic of all fabrics.
+This is a moisture-wicking fabric that can absorb up to 30% of its own weight in moisture without making the wearer feel damp and uncomfortable.

 Silk also blends seamlessly with other fabrics and takes color very well.
 Sewers and dressmakers enjoy creating with silk as it is easy to work with.